ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 # jQuery Adapter

 CKEditor offers native jQuery integration through its jQuery Adapter (a jQuery plugin basically).
-It provides deep integration of CKEditor into jQuery, using its native features.
+It provides deep integration of CKEditor into jQuery, using its native features. jQuery Adapter have been tested with jQuery versions 1.7.1 - 1.10.1 and 2.0.2.

 Using adapter every `textarea` element can be converted to frame editor and any other {@link CKEDITOR.dtd#$editable supported tag} can be converted into inline editor.